copperdogma/next-authjs-psql-base-template/scratchpad.md

 ## Codebase AnalysisAI Prompt

-I'm creating a github template with nextjs, firebase, and psql.
+I'm creating a github template with nextjs, authjs, and psql.
 The idea is for this to be used by AI when starting new project.
 The AI, if appropriate for the project, will pull from this template to get started.
 I've been getting AI to vibe code projects and it always takes a day or two at the start to get it to slowly set up the basics (especially auth).
 I want that step to be minutes instead of hours.

 I'm going to paste the entire codebase below.